Registering to Vote

 Library staff are happy to help you find the information and forms you need to register to vote, and may assist you in filling out the forms.
 They may not, however, alter, change, or sign your application for you, and they may not mail or otherwise submit your application for you.

 You need to update your address information in your voter registration record.
-This can be done at IndianaVoters.com, or by using a paper state or federal voter registration form.
+This can be done at IndianaVoters.in.gov, or by using a paper state or federal voter registration form.
 Be sure to do this before the end of the current voter registration period.

 You must register where you have your official residence.
 If you have moved to Monroe County from somewhere else in Indiana, when you register here, your voter registration record will be updated automatically.